BryceBeagle/strawberry/oo_query.rst

             return ...()
         authors: typing.List['Author']

-``Query.books`` is now a query that has a couple of parameters.
+``Query.books`` is now a resolver that has a couple of parameters.
 Note that while ``Query.books`` is now given a signature here, ``fields`` and the other arguments are added behind the scenes when we actually want to build a query.

-A graphql string query that gets the information of all books from the author ``John Cena`` would be:
+A GraphQL string query that gets the information of all books from the author ``John Cena`` would be:

 .. code-block:: graphql